How to Optimize the Title Tag

-Google will not allow you to rank very well for the words in your title if you use the exact same words in multiple places on the web page so vary the words slightly in the text on the page.
+Google will not allow you to rank very well for the words in your title if you use the exact same words in too many places on the web page, so vary the words slightly in the text on the page.
 There are several tools that can help you determine if your keyword density is too high.

 Titles That Are Too Long May Get Cut Off.

-Most search engines will cut off the words in the title after 60 characters and spaces in the title so don't put the most important words on the end.
+Most search engines will cut off the words in the title after 60 characters and spaces so don't put the most important words on the end.
 If your title is too long search engines will still give you credit for the words that are cut off but too many words will also water down your most important keywords.
 You can use this site to check your Meta Title Tag Length.

 Beware of Changing the Title

-Only change your title tag if you really need to because it can cause a temporary drop in rank for that page while search engines index the changes and adjust their ranking for that page.
+Only change your title tag if you really need to because it can cause a temporary drop in rank for that page while search engines index the changes and adjust the ranking for that page.

 The more emotion you can incorporate into the title the more likely people will click on it.
 For instance writing negative or positive reviews about your competitors or their products might draw interest, so use words like: Avoid, Best, Compare, Scam etc.

-Providing a call to action by using words that peak interest also encourages people to click on your page in search results.
-Use action words like: See, Get, Buy, On Sale, Discounts, Improve, Reduce, Restore, , etc.
+Providing a call to action in your titles tags by using words that peak interest encourages people to click on your page in search results.
+Use action words like: See, Get, Buy, On Sale, Discounts, Improve, Reduce and Restore.

 Instructional or Informational articles can benefit by using "How to" in the front of the title.

 Numbers also help draw interest, like, 10 best, 9 steps, 8 examples, etc.

-If you put your main keyword in strategic places mentioned above you have a good chance for high keyword ranking in the search engines, unless it hasn't aged enough to gain any authority, or isn't penalized for some reason, in which case you might need an evaluation of your website:
+If you put your main keyword in strategic places mentioned above you have a good chance for high keyword ranking in the search engines, unless your domain hasn't aged enough to gain any authority, or isn't penalized for some reason, in which case you might need an evaluation of your website: